-In Georgia, Consent is not defined in reference to sexual activity.
-However Valdosta State University defines Consent as: Words or actions that show a knowing and voluntary willingness to engage in mutually agreed-upon sexual activity.
+In Georgia, consent is not defined in reference to sexual activity.
+However, Valdosta State University defines consent as: Words or actions that show a knowing and voluntary willingness to engage in mutually agreed-upon sexual activity.
 Consent cannot be gained by force, intimidation or coercion, by ignoring or acting in spite of objections of another, or by taking advantage of the incapacitation of another, where the respondent knows or reasonably should have known of such incapacitation.
 Consent is also absent when the activity in question exceeds the scope of consent previously given.
 Past consent does not imply present or future consent.
 Silence or an absence of resistance does not imply consent.
 Minors under the age of 16 cannot legally consent under Georgia law.
+Either party can withdraw consent at any time by using clear words or actions.

-While these definitions are clear, victims often have difficulty reporting a sexual assault for numerous reasons such as knowing the perpetrator, fear of retaliation, fear of parents knowing about the incident, fear of getting in trouble with law enforcement.
+While these definitions are clear, victims often have difficulty reporting a sexual assault for numerous reasons such as knowing the perpetrator, fear of retaliation, fear of parents knowing about the incident, or fear of getting in trouble with law enforcement.
 Despite these concerns, it is vital to report such incidents in order to get help.